nurulc/arch-viewjs/README.md

-# arch-viewjs
+# Archichitecure View
-Node JavaScript utilities to manage architecture models
+Node JavaScript utilities to manage and visualize architecture models

 This provide a thin layer on top of vis.js library to render architecture diagrams.
 It is also to add a few helper functions in LiveScript.
 I was also trying to learn how effective functional programming in JavaScript can be.